 4. A Rounded Candidate Experience

-Step by step, we reached the final stage of your hiring process is an onboarding process.
+Step by step, we reached the final stage of your hiring process is the onboarding process.
 Once your candidate accepts the offer, you can start with an onboarding.
-As a part of the onboarding process, the candidate should get to know the culture of the organization he or she is joining, get to know their colleagues and familiarize themselves with the work that they will be doing.
-Onboarding process can start from the day your candidate accepts the offer and takes up to a month or two into their work.
+As a part of the onboarding process, the candidate should get to know the culture of the organization he or she is joining, get to know their colleagues, and familiarize themselves with the work that they will be doing.
+The onboarding process can start from the day your candidate accepts the offer and takes up to a month or two into their work.
 By providing a mentored and dedicated onboarding experience both you and your new employee get to know each other and are able to manage the expectations.

 1. What is the Difference Between Time-to-Hire and Time-to-Fill?